Budibase/website/content/blog/ai-agents/ai-ticket-triage.md

 Smaller teams might be more inclined to prioritize other factors like ease of deployment.
 As such, the key thing is to have a clear idea of your own requirements, functionally, operationally, and commercially, before assessing specific platforms.

+You might also like our round-up of the top [open-source AI agent platforms](https://budibase.com/blog/ai-agents/open-source-ai-agent-platforms/).

 ## How to build AI ticket triage tools in Budibase

 To show off how we can build AI triage into ticketing workflows, we’re going to build a simple example in Budibase.